Illya-Gurkov/ExpenseTracker/README.md

 # ExpenseTracker

  _App for keeping track of income and expenses using the api.
-A Simple Expense Tracker App built to demonstrate the use of SwiftUI,Charts.
+A Simple Expense Tracker App built the use of SwiftUI,Charts.
 Made with love ❤️._

 ***